abhinav1227/LinkedinCrawler/README.md

      - We started by grabbing a website using Selenium (https://google.com).
      - We crawled to LinkedIn, logged in, and searched the Input name.
      - Using XPATH and Selenium scraped the most important data of the user.

+Note:
-In the end, I wasn't able to provide the CSV file because of the volume of calls, so LinkedIn initiated a verification check.
+- In the end, I wasn't able to provide the CSV file because of the volume of calls, so LinkedIn initiated a verification check.
 I didn't implement the bypass system but the above code works just fine.
+- I can provide the CSV file at a later date.

 Thank You for going through the above code!